jaywcjlove/tsbb/packages/tsbb/README.md

 Usage: tsbb [options]

 Commands:
-  tsbb create <project-name> [options]  Create a new project with TSBB tsbb build [options]                  Build your project once and exit. tsbb watch [options]                  Recompile files on changes. tsbb types [options]                  Create type files for the project.
+  tsbb build [options]                  Build your project once and exit. tsbb watch [options]                  Recompile files on changes. tsbb types [options]                  Create type files for the project.